-It is tempting to put a habitat in LEO, where under the protection of the Van Allen Belts an artificial magnetic field to protect from radiation would not be required.
+It is tempting to put habitats in LEO, where under the protection of the Van Allen Belts an artificial magnetic field to protect from radiation would not be required.
 There are two problems, however.

 The first is that it would spiral back towards Earth, although very slowly.

 A more important problem is space junk.
 There are half a million objects circling this planet already, satellites have already been destroyed by collisions, and the problem is getting worse.
 Even a small habitat would be a much bigger target than a satellite.

 The chart below shows the current distribution of objects in space.
 Source: aer.com

 Most are clustered in the 7000-20,000 kms from earth range, within the protection of the outer Van Allen belt, but high enough to have long lived orbits; even so, the higher objects will spiral down over time.
 There is a smaller cluster at or just below 36,000 kms which is geostationary orbit, but they are exposed to more radiation (within the range of the outer Van Allen belt).